Tanya R. Saunders, Assistant Provost of International Programs and Extended Studies

 Students carry a full academic load while studying in London and enjoy many opportunities for class-related trips and other educational travel.

 Transportation and living costs vary, but London Center students pay regular Ithaca College tuition.
-Students receive assistance in finding flats in London.
+Students receive guidance in finding flats in London.

 Financial aid arrangements available in Ithaca, including New York State scholarships and rehabilitation grants, are available to students at the London Center.
 In addition, students may compete for a limited number of small supplemental grants and scholarships.
 Resident assistant stipends are not available in London, and college work-study positions are limited.
-Students who wish to do work-study in London must apply for a Tier 4 Student Visa, and pay the $500 visa application fee set by the British government.
+Students who wish to do work-study in London must apply for a Tier 4 Student Visa, and pay the visa application fee, approximately $500, set by the British government.

 London Center Study Abroad Program